 The City of Long Beach is applying for Hazard Mitigation funding from FEMA on behalf of their residents to assist homeowners with long term solutions to mitigate against future storms....

-Sustainable Long Island has designed a Boardwalk Preferences Survey to assist in gathering public opinion, and will also be hosting three Public Meetings during the third week of August from 7:00 to 9:00 p.m.
+Sustainable Long Island will be hosting three Public Meetings on behalf of the City of Long Beach during the third week of August from 7:00 to 9:00 p.m.

 The Community Reconstruction Program has been designed by New York State to help communities impacted by Sandy rebuild their critical infrastructure in ways that increase resiliency and enhance economic development.